Earlham's Approach to Academic Learning

 Students who want to discover their learning style and working habits or who want to explore why they are experiencing some learning challenges may make an appointment with the AEC director.
 The director also assists students with study skills and time management.

-The Academic Enrichment Center (AEC) is also the College's disability services office for students.
-While the College does not provide a comprehensive disabilities program, it is committed to provide equal opportunity to students with disabilities through a supportive academic and social environment.
-Faculty and students work together in partnership to determine students' needs and attempt to see that those needs are met.
+The Academic Enrichment Center (AEC) is also the College’s disability services office, with the Director serving as the 504 Coordinator for students with disabilities.
+While the College does not provide a comprehensive disability program, it is committed to equal opportunities to students with disabilities through a supportive academic and social environment.
+Faculty and students work together in partnership to determine students’ needs and attempt to see that those needs are met.

 Academic accommodations and auxiliary aids may include (but are not limited to):